webplatform/docs/concepts/mobile_web/mobile_web/index.md

 == Mobile limitations ==

 While creating a site that will work on mobile devices largely involves sticking to the same web standards and best practices as you need to use for desktop browser-compatible sites, you still need to consider the limitations imposed by such compact devices.
 While the mobile infrastructure is getting better and more devices are equipped with WiFi, there are still some issues.
 Hopefully, over time, the following points will become obsolete, but for the near future these are still critical considerations today, and will remain so for some time.
-You must realize that the capabilities of mobile devices differ greatly and that the top of the range smartphones, such as the iPhone, HTC Touch Diamond and Samsung Omnia (and other S60 and Windows Mobile-based phones), constitute only a small percentage world-wide of the overall Web-enabled phone population.
+You must realize that the capabilities of mobile devices differ greatly and that the top of the range smartphones, such as the iPhone, HTC One X, Nokia Lumina and Samsung Galaxy (and other Android, S60 and Windows Phone-based phones), constitute only a small percentage world-wide of the overall Web-enabled phone population.

 === Screen size/resolution ===